taylorbell57/Bell_EBM/docs/source/index.rst

 License & Attribution
 =====================

-Copyright 2018 Taylor James Bell.
+Copyright (c) 2018 Taylor James Bell.

 Bell_EBM is free software made available under the MIT License.
 For details see the ``LICENSE``.